ooples/pine_script_docs/source/concepts/Plots.rst

    then ``newDay ?
 1 : 0`` can be used to plot 1 when the variable is ``true``, and zero when it is ``false``.

 ``title``
-   Requires a "cnost string" argument, so it must be known at compile time.
+   Requires a "const string" argument, so it must be known at compile time.
    The string appears:

       - In the script's scale when the "Chart settings/Scales/Indicator Name Label" field is checked.
       - In the Data Window.
       - In the "Settings/Style" tab.